softwiki/softwiki-desktop/README.md

 ## Features

 - Mardown syntax.
-- Store your notes locally (only a single *db.json* is currently supported, but plain text markdown files will probably also be supported).
+- Store your notes locally (in markdown files).
-- Tags.
-- Themes (You can also create your own theme).
+- Manage your notes with projects.
+- Put tags on your notes.
+- Select the theme you want (but honestly why would you chose something else than the dark theme).

 ## Roadmap & ideas